resuly/resuly.github.io/_posts/2017-04-13-bike-sharing-en.markdown

 ## Next Step

-The next step is making the data collection better and using deep learning to predict bike postions.
+The next step is making the data collection better and using deep learning to predict the bike postions.

-It kinda of stochastic behavior for a person to return a shared bike.
+It's kinda of stochastic for a bike returning action.
 I think it needs a deep neural network to reveal the relation of bike postion in the future and the historical user behaviors.

 Tensorflow is great tool for deep learning project.
 I am looking forward to build a suitable neural network with Tensorflow and predict the postions with high accuracy.

 To be continued...